fetc90/CV/README.md

-# F R A N C E S C A _ C H A T E R
+# FRANCESCA CHATER

 I am a Junior Developer looking for my first job to learn all sorts of exciting new things.
-The funnest lesson I have taken from Makers Academy is if I can learn one thing, I can learn another.
+One of the best things I have taken from Maker's Academy is if I can learn one thing, I can learn another.

 # S K I L L S